About dementia/Alzheimer’s disease

 Other nutritional solutions which research suggest can affect cognitive decline or Alzheimer’s risk include omega 3s (DHA), antioxidants such as Vitamin E (due to the inflammatory nature of AD) and acetylcholine which is a key part of memory function (which is often deficient in Alzheimer’s cases).

 Read on for more information on Dementia and Alzheimer’s Disease and how it can be influenced by nutrition.
 Also see our nutritional Action Plan.
-Or if you need further individualised help then contact our clinic.

 DEMENTIA AND ALZHEIMER'S DISEASE IS INCREASING